CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIpmioverlanPolicy.md

 ```

 ### -EncryptionKey
 The encryption key to use for IPMI communication.
 It should have an even number of hexadecimal characters and not exceed 40 characters.
+Use “00” to disable encryption key use.
+This configuration is supported by all standalone rack servers.
+FI-attached rack servers with firmware at minimum of 4.2.3a support this configuration.
+FI-attached blade servers do not support an encryption key.
+IPMI commands using this key should append zeroes to the key to achieve a length of 40 characters.

 ```yaml
 Type: string